Derived Log Albanese Sheaves: Categories of rational maps and universal problems

-where $\CH_0(\kX_L)^0$ is the image of $Z_0(X_L)^0$. \end{defn} \begin{prop} Assume that $\kX$ is a smooth, proper and geometrically integral modulus pair over $k$.
+and the latter equals to $(L_+)^r\times (L^\times)^s$, where $r,s$ are some non-negative integers.
+In particular, the above group is divisible thanks to the assumption $\ch(k)=0$, so $\ol{u}_L$ is the zero map. \end{proof} \begin{prop} Assume $\ch(k)=0$ and that $\kX$ is a smooth and proper modulus pair over $k$.
 Then the $\sM^{\CH}_{\kX}$-Albanese torsor $({\rm alb}_{\kX}^{\CH}, \Alb^{\CH,(1)}_\kX, \Alb^{\CH, (0)}_\kX)$ of $\kX$ exists.
-If $\dim \kX =1$, it agrees with the Rosenlich-Serre generalized Jacobian $(\varphi_{X_\infty}, \Jac_{\ol{X}, X_\infty}^{(1)}, \Jac_{\ol{X}, X_\infty}^{(0)})$ of \cite[V.4.20]{SerreGACC}. \end{prop} \begin{proof} If $\dim \kX=1$, this is precisely the content of \cite[V.Theorem 1]{SerreGACC}, and the very definition of modulus for a rational map and local symbols.
+If $\dim \kX =1$, it agrees with the Rosenlich-Serre generalized Jacobian $(\varphi_{X_\infty}, \Jac_{(\ol{X}, X_\infty)}^{(1)}, \Jac_{(\ol{X}, X_\infty)}^{(0)})$ of \cite[V.4.20]{SerreGACC}. \end{prop} \begin{proof} If $\dim \kX=1$, this is precisely the content of \cite[V.Theorem 1]{SerreGACC}, and the very definition of modulus for a rational map and local symbols.
 For the general case, as in the proof of Theorem \ref{thm:existenceAlbaneseOmega}, it is enough to show the existence in the case $k=\ol{k}$ is algebraically closed (the descent argument is identical).
 Similarly, we can restrict to the category $\sM^{\CH,g}_{\kX}$ of morphisms which are generating.
-According to \cite[Corollaire, p.05]{SerreChevalley1} it is then enough to show that there exists a uniform bound on the dimensions of the groups appearing in $\sM^{\CH,g}_{\kX}$.
+Then by Theorem \ref{thm:SerreChevalley1} and Lemma \ref{lem:MCH-satisfies-I-and-II}, it is then enough to show that there exists a uniform bound on the dimensions of the groups appearing in $\sM^{\CH,g}_{\kX}$.
 We do this by showing that $\sM^{\CH}_{\kX}$ is a (full) subcategory of $\sM^{\Omega}_{\kX}$.
 The required bound will be then provided by Lemma \ref{lem:FW-pullback-injective-forms}.